 2013-14: Kessy saw limited ice time — mostly in an energy/enforcer role — with Edmonton AHL affiliate Oklahoma City and was briefly with the ECHL’s Bakersfield Condors in his first pro season.
 He scored 2 goals with 4 assists and was -12 with 88 penalty minutes in 54 AHL regular season games.
 The Barons finished third in the West Division and were swept by eventual Calder Cup champion Texas in a best-of-five first round playoff series.
 Kessy did not appear in any playoff games.
 In three games with Bakersfield he scored 1 goal and was -1 with no penalties.

 Kessy is a tall, rangy winger and a highly aggressive player who will hit and challenge anyone.
 He does not possess a great deal of offensive ability but is an energetic player who will not shy away from a fisticuffs.
-His skating and stick handling skills seemed improved in his second training camp with the Oilers in 2015 but his role has remained that of an energy player and enforcer to this point.
+His skating and stick handling skills have improved during his pro career but his role has remained that of an energy player and enforcer.